-Since antennas and probes are an important part of the majority of EMC tests, ETS-Lindgren's Senior Principal Design Engineer Zhong Chen returns once again as chair of the popular “Practical Radiated Measurements using Antennas and Field Probes – Fundamental and Advanced Topics.”
+Since antennas and probes are an important part of the majority of EMC tests, ETS-Lindgren’s Senior Principal Design Engineer Zhong Chen returns once again as chair of the popular “Practical Radiated Measurements using Antennas and Field Probes – Fundamental and Advanced Topics.”
 This full day tutorial provides an introduction to antenna and probe theory addressing applications relevant to EMC.
-Invited speakers include Dennis Camell of the National Institute of Standards and Technology (NIST), Michael Windler of Underwriters Laboratories (UL), Thorsten Schrader of Physikalisch-Technische Bundesanstalt (Germany), Werner Schaefer of Cisco Systems, and Vince Rodriguez of ETS-Lindgren.
+In addition to Mr. Chen, invited speakers include Michael Windler of Underwriters Laboratories (UL), Bob DeLisi of UL, Dennis Camell of the National Institute of Standards and Technology (NIST), Werner Schaefer of Cisco Systems and Vince Rodriguez of ETS-Lindgren.
 Basic topics will be addressed in the morning, with advanced topics presented in the afternoon.
-Presentations will review related standards activity, uncertainty evaluations of antenna and probe calibrations, time domain methods for antenna calibration and usage, system integration, and instrumentation considerations in antennas and probes applications.
+Presentations will review related standards activity, uncertainty evaluations of antenna and probe calibrations, time domain methods for antenna calibration and usage, system integration, and instrumentation considerations for antenna and probe applications.
 The implications of the antenna characteristics on EMC testing will also be discussed including the nature and use of antenna factors, gain, radiation resistance, VSWR, etc.

-Dr. Vince Rodriguez, ETS-Lindgren's Senior Principal Antenna Design Engineer, will chair the tutorial “International Advances in Site Validation Techniques and Related Measurement Activity above 1 GHz.”
-Invited speakers include Michael Windler of UL, Bob Johnk of the Institute for Telecommunication Sciences, Werner Schaefer of Cisco Systems, James Young of Rohde & Schwarz, and Tim O’Shea of Northwest EMC.
+Dr. Vince Rodriguez, ETS-Lindgren's Senior Principal Antenna Design Engineer, will chair the tutorial “Application of Time Domain Measurements for Test Site Validation and Antenna Calibration.”
+In addition to Dr. Rodriguez, invited speakers include Michael Windler of UL, Dr. Robert T. Johnk of the Institute for Telecommunication Sciences (NTIA/ITS), Jeff Poole of Agilent Technologies, and Tim O’Shea of Northwest EMC.
 The purpose of this tutorial is to educate engineers on the recent activity in ANSI ASC C63® and IEC/CISPR developing new procedures for validating EMC radiated emission test sites above 1 GHz.
-Measurement methods and test instrumentation above 1 GHz will be reviewed with an introduction provided to the validation techniques that are likely to be required in the near future.
-EUT test setup, selection of a test facility, test instrumentation, and other challenges in product compliance testing above 1 GHz will be addressed.
-Rounding out the ETS-Lindgren technical presentations at EMC 2009, Dr. Rodriguez will present the paper “Recent Improvements to Dual Ridge Waveguide Horn Antennas: The 18 to 40 GHz Horn.”
-Mr. Chen will present the paper “Examinations of Higher Order Mode Cutoff Frequencies in Symmetrical TEM Cells.”
+The VSWR and time domain measurement methods as well as a discussion of antenna theory and the importance of pattern information will be addressed.
+An introduction to the validation techniques that are likely to be required in the near future for test site validation and antenna calibration will be reviewed.
+EUT test setup, selection of a test facility, test instrumentation, and other challenges in product compliance testing above 1 GHz will also be addressed.

-For more information on the 2009 IEEE International Symposium on EMC, including the technical program and schedule, visit www.emc2009.org.
-For more information on the ANSI ASC C63 workshops, visit www.C63.org.
-Register for the Technical Tour of ETS-Lindgren at www.ets-lindgrenregistration.com/tour.
+For more information on the 2010 IEEE International Symposium on EMC, including the technical program and schedule, visit www.emc2010.org.
+For more information on the ANSI ASC C63® workshops, visit www.C63.org.

 ETS-Lindgren is an international manufacturer of components and systems that measure, shield, and control electromagnetic and acoustic energy.
 The company’s products are used for electromagnetic compatibility (EMC), microwave, wireless and Magnetic Resonance Imaging (MRI) testing, electromagnetic field (EMF) measurement, radio frequency (RF) personal safety monitoring, and control of acoustic environments.